mr-sadiq/first-tym/README.md

 # first-tym
-This is my First Day of Using Git Hub.
+This is my First Git Repository.